Mafiasource/Mafiasource/public_html/install/README.md

 ###### P) Successful installation but still a blank application like initially.
 ###### A) Standard configurations should be replaced everywhere, permissions and or restrictions could have avoided this.
-1) Check the first 3 files (security, htaccess, config) to verify that all definitions are correct including SSL_ENABLED.
+1) Check the first 3 files (credentials, htaccess, config) to verify that all definitions are correct including SSL_ENABLED.
   Making these changes without the installation GUI can solve this issue without altering permissions or php settings.
   In .htaccess only the correct domainname is of concern.
 2) If your website works, manually find and replace all mafiasource.nl instances to solve styling / css issues.